Updated May 8, 2023

-Feel Empowered To Present – Did you know that you’re constantly representing an exclusive brand, all through your life?
-The way you walk, talk, work, dress, act – heck, everything you say and do impacts how others perceive this particular brand.
+Feel Empowered To Present – Did you know you constantly represent an exclusive brand throughout your life?
+How you walk, talk, work, dress, act – heck, everything you say and make impacts how others perceive this brand.

 If you haven’t guessed already, this unique brand is YOU!

-Every moment of your life is a living advertisement of the dynamic brand that is you!
-Unfortunately, not all of our advertisements are conscious, or even complementary.
+Every moment of your life is a living advertisement of your dynamic brand!
+Unfortunately, not all of our advertisements are conscious or even complimentary.
 We’re largely unaware of the statement we make in the way we present ourselves to others.
-It’s no wonder then that people receive mixed signals from us, and send back equally mixed responses.
+No wonder people receive mixed signals from us and send back equally mixed responses.

 There’s more.
-When done right, your personal brand can be a strong inspirational force for others.
+When done right, your brand can be a strong inspirational force for others.
 And when done wrong, it can discourage others outright.
-Your brand is so powerful that not only does it impact others, but the message you convey through your it also impacts how you perceive yourself!
+Your brand is so powerful that it impacts others, but your message also impacts how you perceive yourself!

-Sounds ironic, doesn’t it?
+Sounds ironic.
 But think about it, how often has your self-image been influenced by what others think of you?
 Quite often!
 But what we forget is that we alone are responsible for both ends.
-So the only solution is to consciously present yourself in the best possible light, at all times.
+So the only solution is consciously presenting yourself in the best possible light.

-This post will teach you to do this: to constantly and consistently present yourself positively, so you have a powerful, inspirational and energizing impact on yourself and others.
+This post will teach you to do this: to constantly and consistently present yourself positively so you have a powerful, inspirational, and energizing impact on yourself and others.
 Through the 7 potent tips outlined below, you will feel empowered to present yourself with aplomb.
-Our intent is to cover the entire spectrum of possibilities, from the superficial, to the spiritual.
+We intend to cover the entire spectrum of possibilities, from the superficial to the spiritual.
 So you not only present yourself better, you ARE better, and can hence effortlessly share this “Best Brand” version of you!

 Be Visually Appealing

-The first thing that grabs your attention in a person is the way he or she looks.
+The first thing that grabs your attention in a person is the way they look.
 So begin your tryst to present yourself positively by being visually appealing.

-Notice how we say “be” visually appealing, and not become visually appealing.
-This means that you do not have to become anything other than what you already are to present yourself better.
+Notice how we say “be” visually appealing and not become visually appealing.
+This means you do not have to become anything other than what you already are to present yourself better.
 And this is good – no, great news!

 Here are some hints to heighten your existing visual appeal:

 - Be unapologetic about your looks (no matter how you look).
-You don’t have to grow taller or thinner or fairer or prettier or more muscular to be visually appealing.
+You don’t have to grow taller, thinner, fairer, prettier, or more muscular to be visually appealing.

-- Wear your clothes, hair and apparel with confidence.
-They don’t have to be driven by the fashion police, but they can certainly be clean, and fit well.
+- Wear your clothes, hair, and apparel with confidence.
+They don’t have to be driven by the fashion police but can be clean and fit well.

 - Walk with your shoulders straight so you not only look taller, you are taller (in self-esteem).

 Don’t let society dictate your visual appeal.
 If you accept how you look and are convinced inside you, this reflects in your brand, outside you.
-Simply present yourself as the best you already are, so society can celebrate your unique appeal.
+Simply present yourself as the best you already are so that society can celebrate your unique appeal.

 Speak with Conviction

-If our eyes are our most influential sense organ, our ears are a close second.
+If our eyes are our most meaningful sense organ, our ears are a close second.
 We pay good attention to what we hear.

 Take a moment to consider the strong speakers you admire: grand orators, actors, artists, leaders, etc. – people who mesmerize others with their words.
-It’s not just what they speak, but how they speak it that impresses others.
+It’s not just what they speak but how they say it that impresses others.
 They radiate a superlative confidence that compels people to follow them.

-Great speakers build their confidence on another grand virtue: Conviction.
-They strongly decide for something.
-It doesn’t matter what others think of it, they are 100% convinced about it.
-This strong conviction empowers them to make it work, despite all odds.
+Great speakers build their confidence on another great virtue: Conviction.
+They firmly decide on something.
+It doesn’t matter what others think; they are 100% convinced about it.
+This firm conviction empowers them to make it work, despite all odds.

 This conviction is also outrageously infectious.
 If you want to present yourself positively and be a powerful influence on others, speak with conviction.
-Own what you speak.
-Make it yours, unconditionally and completely.
+Own what you say.
+Make it yours wholly and unconditionally.

-One additional tip here is to play with your voice, so you modulate the tone, pace and volume of your speech to suit your audience.
-This is not just in a public forum, but even for face-to-face or phone communication.
-If you speak with conviction for your audience, no matter what you speak, you will leave an unforgettable impact.
+Another tip here is to play with your voice to modulate your speech’s tone, pace, and volume to suit your audience.
+This is not just in a public forum but even for face-to-face or phone communication.
+If you speak with a conviction for your audience, no matter what you speak, you will leave an unforgettable impact.

 Listen with Empathy

-If you want to present yourself as a positive speaker, you’ll have to become a strong listener.
-Only then will you speak in a way that captures others’ attention.
+You must become a strong listener to present yourself as a positive speaker.
+Only then will you speak in a way that captures others’ attention?

-To become a great listener, all you have to do is add 2 notable elements to your hearing.
+To become a great listener, you must add 2 notable elements to your hearing.

 - Active participation.

-Listening is different from passive hearing, where you internally “tune out” what you hear.
-This is also different from blindly agreeing to the other party regardless of any internal conflict.
-Listening needs you to actively participate, while keeping your mouth shut!
+Listening differs from passive hearing, where you internally “tune out” what you hear.
+This also differs from blindly agreeing to the other party regardless of internal conflict.
+Listening needs you to participate actively while keeping your mouth shut!
 J

 - A great listener.